-Gearing is often described as negative, positive or neutral, which refers to the cost of the investment e.g. interest repayments and other investment expenses., relative to the investment income generated e.g. dividends and rent.
+Gearing is often described as negative, positive or neutral, which refers to the cost of the investment, e.g., interest repayments and other investment expenses, relative to the investment income generated, such as dividends and rent.

-- Negative gearing where interest payable on borrowed funds and any expenses incurred in relation to that investment exceed the income received from the investment. - Positive gearing where expenses incurred in relation to the investment are less than the income generated by that investment. - Neutral gearing where the costs of the loan are approximately the same as the income generated.
+Negative gearing - where interest payable on borrowed funds and any expenses incurred in relation to the investment exceeds the income received from it.

+- Positive gearing where expenses incurred in relation to the investment are less than the income generated by it. - Neutral gearing where the costs of the loan are approximately the same as the income generated.

-Over the lifetime of a geared investment, the style of gearing applied can change e.g. it commences as a negatively geared investment which becomes positive geared as market conditions and income from the asset improve.
+Over the lifetime of a geared investment, the style of gearing applied can change, e.g., it commences as a negatively geared investment which becomes positive geared as market conditions and income from the asset improve.